Cajova-Houba/microapp-generic-old/README.md

 * Persistence unit name in META-INF/persistence-microappName.xml.
 * Update references to those files in org.microapp.generic.dao.jpa.BaseDaoTestCase
 * Update reference to the persistence unit in org.microapp.generic.dao.jpa.GenericDaoJpa

+This module contains only generic package with gneric object (org.microapp.generic.*).
+For keeping things clear, I recomend to create a package org.microapp.microappName and put all your sources here.